Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 \begin{assumption} Given an estimator $\hat{e}(\cdot)$, let $\mathcal{P}_e$ be a class of data generating processes such that

 where $\phi_n \rightarrow \infty$. \end{assumption}

 Although we do not explore low-level conditions that satisfy this assumption here, \cite{kt2015} do so in their paper.
-To summarize their results, they show that if $\hat{e}(\cdot)$ is a local polynomial estimator, and that $e(\cdot)$ and the marginal distribution of $X$ satisfy some smoothness conditions, then Assumption \ref{ass:ereg} is satisfied with $\phi_n = n^{-\frac{1}{n+d_x/\beta_e}}$, where $\beta_e$ is a constant that determines the smoothness of $e(\cdot)$.\footnotemark[7]

 Let $\hat{G}_{e-hybrid}$ be the solution to the e-hybrid problem in a class $\mathcal{G}$ of finite VC dimension, then \cite{kt2015} derive the following bound on maximum $\mathcal{G}$-regret:

 With a non-parametric estimator of $e(\cdot)$, $\phi_n$ will generally be slower than $\sqrt{n}$ and hence determine the rate of convergence.
+In a recent paper, \cite{athey2017} argue that more sophisticated estimators of the welfare objective can improve performance relative to the e-hybrid rule, and derive corresponding bounds on the maximum regret of their procedure.
+Importantly, by exploiting an orthogonal moments construction, the procedure in \cite{athey2017} converges at a $\sqrt{n}$-rate even when the propensity score is estimated non-parametrically.
+Modifying our method using their techniques would be an interesting direction for future work.

-We are now ready to present the construction of the corresponding e-hybrid PWM estimator.
+We now present the construction of the corresponding e-hybrid PWM estimator.
 Let $\mathcal{G}$ be an arbitrary class of allocations, and let $\{\mathcal{G}_k\}_k$ be some approximating sequence for $\mathcal{G}$.
 Let $\hat{G}^e_{n,k}$ be the hybrid EWM rule in the class $\mathcal{G}_k$.
 Let $C^e_n(k)$ be our penalty for the hybrid PWM rule.
-We now require that the penalty satisfies the following properties:
+We require that the penalty satisfies the following properties:

 \begin{assumption} (Assumptions on $C^e_n(k)$) In addition to making assumptions about $C^e_n(k)$, we assume there exists an ``infeasible penalty" $\tilde{C}_n(k)$ with the following properties: \begin{itemize} \item There exist positive constants $c_0$ and $c_1$ such that $\tilde{C}_n(k)$ satisfies the following tail inequality for every $n$, $k$ and for every $\epsilon > 0$: